bincode-org/bincode/readme.md

 [![](http://meritbadge.herokuapp.com/bincode)](https://crates.io/crates/bincode)
 [![](https://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-A compact encoder / decoder pair that uses an binary zero-fluff encoding scheme.
+A compact encoder / decoder pair that uses a binary zero-fluff encoding scheme.
 The size of the encoded object will be the same or smaller than the size that the object takes up in memory in a running Rust program.